 Trying to remember your password for every website, portal, tool and piece of software is borderline impossible.
 Some organisations like to solve this problem by using a very simple and memorable password, variations of the same password, or worse – the exact same password for everything!
 That’s just asking for trouble.

-Simple and memorable passwords are very easy for hackers to gain access to with a staggering 81% of breaches caused by weak or reused passwords.
+Simple and memorable passwords are very easy for hackers to gain access to, with a staggering 81% of breaches caused by weak or reused passwords.
 Even using a very strong password, but used across many sites and logins, means a single breach on one site or platform can compromise your information everywhere else.
 That’s where a password manager comes in.

 What is a Password Manager?